Chios sailing holidays

 The bare rocky island of Psara - Ψαρά, the ancient Psyra (Mycenaean tombs found), lies 10 nm north-west of Chios.
 The chief place, also called Psara, lies on the south coast, below a medieval castle.
 To the north-east is the Monastery of the Dormition (Kimisis Theotokou).

 Now poor and depopulated, the island had a period of considerable prosperity in the 18th century, when the descendants of the Albanians who had settled on the island in the 16th and 17th century made it the third naval power in the Aegean, after Hydra and Spetses (Spetsai).
 The island's dilapidated old mansions and the stumps of windmills on the hills bear witness to this period, when Psara had a population of some 20000.
 Then, in a reprisal for the islander's stubborn resistance to the Turks, a Turkish force landed on the island and slaughtered the inhabitants.

 After Psara became part of the new kingdom of Greece in the 19th century it was resettled from Chios.
 The 422 inhabitants live by farming and seafaring.

 South-west of Psara is the smaller islet of Antipsara - Αντίψαρα.

-Note, that the Chios marina, which lies 1 nm north of Chios town, is of the usual unfinished type.
+Note, that the Chios marina, which lies 1 nm north of Chios town, is of the usual not-quite-finished type .

-From Chios town a road runs north-west, through the colourful village of Karyes and over a pass, to the Convent of Nea Moni, a straggling complex of buildings in a verdant setting now listed a UNESCO World Heritage Site.
+From Chios town a road runs north-west, through the colourful village of Karyes and over a pass, to the Convent of Nea Moni, a straggling complex of buildings in a verdant setting, is now listed a UNESCO World Heritage Site.